 The updates for iOS 16.4, iPadOS 16.4, macOS Ventura 13.3 and tvOS 16.4 add support for the PlayStation 5 DualSense Edge wireless controller so that it can be used with Apple devices.

-Despite being released in January, the new PlayStation controller has not been supported by Apple devices until now.
+Although it launched in January, the new PlayStation controller hasn't been supported on Apple devices until now.
 Just last month, some PlayStation users complained about the lack of support.
-Sony introduced the DualSense Edge back in October.
-It is "ultra-customizable" and features standard, high-dome and low-dome caps, half-dome buttons on the back and lever buttons on the back so pro gamers can swap out their controls.
+Sony unveiled the DualSense Edge back in October.
+It's "ultra-customizable" and features standard, high-dome, and low-dome caps, half-dome rear buttons, and rear lever buttons, allowing pro gamers to swap out their controllers.

 PlayStation 5 DualSense Edge: Apple adds support with iOS 16.4 and Co.